DylanLoader/Assorted-Porfolio-Projects/traffic-detection/README.md

 A fun project for detecting and analyzing traffic flow from video using Roboflow's Supervision package and Ultralytics' implementation of YOLOv8.

 Primary goal of this project is to be able to count vehicles passing a user defined threshold.
+This code can easily be extended to new video data by making a few tweaks to the detection criteria based on where the bounding box intersects the polygonzone and defining a new polygon zone.

-Demo:
+Streamlit Web-app Demo:

 ![](images/demo.gif)

 ## System Design

 ![](images/traffic-detection-code-flow.png)

+### Implementation

+The current implementation of this code reads a on-disk video through OpenCV's Python API.
+From there the video is read frame by frame and detections are made using YOLOv8, by Ultralytics.
+I chose YOLOv8 as a model for its out-of-the-box performance on vehicles as well as the speed of inference.
+For tracking I use Bytetrack, which allows us to track individual vehicles, which can be used later to extend this application to cover other tasks such as lane tracking for drive safety.

 ## Future Work